 Step One: Find Your Goals, Start Your List

-As SHRM showcases, it is valuable to break your RIF checklist into sections to keep everything as easy to follow as possible.
+As SHRM states, it is valuable to break your RIF checklist into sections to keep everything as easy to follow as possible.

 The first step - or section - is to identify your goals and business objectives.
 This section should help you look into why you are holding the event, if the event is the right thing to do, how the event will fix your organizational problems, and then dig into where the reduction will take place.